 - Find out which traffic channels the competitor is working with.

-- What marketing activities are your competition using.
+- What marketing activities is your competition using?

-- What competitors’ customers like and what they don’t.
+- What do competitors’ customers like, and what do they not?

 What is Competitive Analysis?